-Athens is pretty popular destination worldwide due to its rich history and landscapes.
+Athens is a pretty popular destination worldwide due to its rich history and landscapes.
 Try escaping to Athens during the spring months between March through May.
-If you can not escape during this time try visiting during the fall which is September to November.
-Weather during these seasons is very comfortable and you can expect plenty of sunshine.
+If you can not escape during this time try visiting during the fall which is from September to November.
+The weather during these seasons is very comfortable and you can expect plenty of sunshine.

-Since fall and spring are off season you can expect less crowds and cheaper hotel and airfare then the summer and winter months.
+Since fall and spring are off-season you can expect fewer crowds and cheaper hotel and airfare than the summer and winter months.

 Athens does go through a change of seasons.
-During the summer months you can expect the highs to reach 31° Celsius (87° Fahrenheit) or more with July being the warmest month.
-You may be wondering is Athens worth visiting during the summer.
-Honestly, in my opinion no it isn’t.
+During the summer months, you can expect the highs to reach 31° Celsius (87° Fahrenheit) or more with July being the warmest month.
+You may be wondering if is Athens worth visiting during the summer.
+Honestly, in my opinion, no it isn’t.
 Expect massive crowds and inflated prices on hotels and meals anywhere you visit in Greece.

 If you are not a fan of cold rainy weather then avoid visiting during December and the coldest month February.

-If you are wanting amenities during you trip, it’s recommended you book a hotel.
+If you are wanting amenities during your trip, it’s recommended you book a hotel.
 Plaka and Monerstarki are the best neighborhoods to stay during your visit to Athens.
-Both districts are within walking distance to all major sites in the city or just a quick cab ride.
+Both districts are within walking distance of all major sites in the city or just a quick cab ride.
 Select one of the hotels below that is within your budget.

 Recommendations for where to stay in Athens, Greece:

-If you are staying in the popular neighborhoods such at Plaka or Monastiraki you will find everything is pretty much within walking distance.
-Some places you may need to catch a cab, but everything is pretty much close so fare will be inexpensive.
+If you are staying in the popular neighborhoods such as Plaka or Monastiraki you will find everything is pretty much within walking distance.
+Some places you may need to catch a cab, but everything is pretty much close so fares will be inexpensive.

 Greek cuisine is by far one of my favorite meals.
 The foods rely on fresh and simple ingredients to make some of the most appetizing dishes.
 I have a list of some dishes you must try while in Athens.

-Tiropita- Variety of Greek cheeses wrapped in phyllo dough.
+- Tiropita- A variety of Greek cheeses wrapped in phyllo dough.

-Galaktoboureko- Semolina custard baked in phyllo and soaked in a citrusy syrup.
+- Galaktoboureko- Semolina custard baked in phyllo and soaked in citrusy syrup.

-Athen’s has been one city that I love visiting frequently.
-It has an exceptional beauty, outstanding food, and the Greeks welcome you like a long lost family member.
+Athens has been one city that I love visiting frequently.
+It has exceptional beauty, and outstanding food, and the Greeks welcome you like a long-lost family member.
 These activities are the best things for what to do in Athens.
 Have you visited any of these places before?
 Would love to know, leave me a comment below!

-Interested in visiting one of the Greek Islands?
-Check out my post on Things To Do In Zakynthos.
+Interested in reading more about Greece?
+Check out my posts on Things To Do In Zakynthos and Quotes About Greece.

 Enjoy visiting European cities?
 I have some other travel guides for beautiful places to visit while in Europe.